-All applicants will be ranked according to their performance in the tests.
-Oversubscription criteria will be applied if there are more applicants than the 128 places available.
+Applicants will be ranked according to their performance in the tests.
 A qualifying score will be determined (to two decimal places) for candidates in categories 3-6 of the oversubscription criteria below.
 A qualifying score of 5 points lower than this score will be applied for candidates in categories 1 and 2 of the oversubscription criteria below (Pupil Premium/Service Premium/Child in Care).